jukefr/fyle/docs/guide/Contributing.md

 Here is what happens automatically (or dynamically at least) for every step of development :
 1. **feature/$T**, let's say you are creating a new tool named `T` in service `S`
     - `./build.sh` will build every image that has changed since last git tag by default
-    - **it will also dynamically generate the CLI and the Vuepress documentation for the tool** (make sure the `.spec` file is configured properly)
+    - **it will also dynamically generate the CLI and the Vuepress documentation for the tool** (make sure the `spec.txt` file is configured properly)
     - `./test.sh` will test every image that has changed since last git tag by default
 2. **develop**, let's say the pull request for `T` gets accepted and merged into develop
     - `./build.sh` will behave the same as on a **feature** branch